nak/systemd/docs/JOURNAL_NATIVE_PROTOCOL.md

 or newline characters (or any other control characters or non-ASCII characters) and may not be empty.

-Serialization into the datagram payload or `memfd` is straightforward: each key/value pair is serialized via one of two methods:
+Serialization into the datagram payload or `memfd` is straight-forward: each key/value pair is serialized via one of two methods:

 * The first method inserts a `=` character between key and value, and suffixes